 Jessica Kim is a third-year law student originally from Seoul, Korea.
 She graduated from the University of Michigan with a major in psychology and a minor in Asian studies, specializing in Japanese culture and language.
 After receiving her undergraduate degree, she worked in various public and private organizations.
 Most recently, she worked as a behavioral therapist at Autism Partnership.
 During her 1L summer, she worked at Sumitomo Mitsui Banking Corporation, Dai-ichi Life and Nippon Life Insurance Company in Tokyo, Japan.
-She will be splitting her 2L summer between two international law firms in Seoul, Korea.
-Jessica is currently a student attorney in the Human Trafficking Clinic at the law school.
+Jessica split her 2L summer between two international law firms in Seoul, Korea.
+Jessica is a student attorney in the Human Trafficking Clinic at the law school.

-Lakshmi holds a bachelor’s degree in Philosophy from King’s College, London, and graduated magna cum laude from Columbia University with distinction in Visual Arts.
-As a Master’s student at Columbia, she specialized in the inter-disciplinary study of political movements and produced the first academic digital platform for Area Studies.
+Lakshmi holds a bachelor’s degree in Philosophy from King’s College, London, and graduated magna cum laude from Columbia University’s School of General Studies with distinction in Visual Arts.
+As a Master’s student at Columbia, she specialized in the interdisciplinary study of political movements and produced one of the first academic digital platforms on South Asian, Middle Eastern, and African Studies.
 She has worked as an investigative intern with the Georgetown University Criminal Justice Clinic, and as a researcher with Solitary Watch.
-At law school, Lakshmi was Vice-President of the American Constitution Society.
-She is a facilitator with Street Law’s Parnell Prison Project and an Articles Editor with the Michigan Journal of Gender & Law.
-Lakshmi spent her 1L Summer as a Legal Research Associate with the Open Society Justice Initiative, and her 2L Summer working with private sector actors to help implement sustainable development, access to justice, and rule of law initiatives in India and the Middle East.
+At law school, Lakshmi was Vice-President of the American Constitution Society, a facilitator with Street Law’s Parnell Prison Project, and an Articles Editor with the Michigan Journal of Gender & Law.
+Lakshmi spent her 1L Summer as a Legal Research Associate with the Open Society Justice Initiative, and her 2L Summer working with private sector actors on sustainable development, access to justice, and rule of law initiatives in India and the Middle East.

 Stephanie is pursuing a joint degree with Johns Hopkins School of Advanced International Studies.
 After graduating from Oberlin College with honors, she spent four years living in China and a year traveling, before starting at Michigan in summer 2015.
 She spent last summer at a firm in Buenos Aires, and over spring break 2016 she did pro bono LGBT rights work in Belize through Lawbreaks.

-Andrew is a third-year student at the University of Michigan Law School.
-He earned his B.A. from the University of California, Berkeley.
+Andrew earned his B.A. from the University of California, Berkeley.
 He holds an MSc in International History from the London School of Economics and a Master in International Studies from the University of Sydney.
 Andrew spent the summer of 2016 interning as a student attorney for the Michigan Innocence Project.
-He currently serves as the Production Editor for the Michigan Journal of International Law and as the Editor in Chief for RefLaw.org This summer Andrew plans to work for the Office of Chief Counsel for the Internal Revenue Service in Washington D.C.
+He serves as the Production Editor for the Michigan Journal of International Law and as the Editor in Chief for RefLaw.org.
+During his 2L summer, Andrew worked for the Office of Chief Counsel for the Internal Revenue Service in Washington D.C.